 Other than superfecundation, most biological states that cause queens to appear as if they are both pregnant and in heat are usually due to hormonal imbalances.

 They are necessary for controlling many body functions, including reproduction.

 Hormone imbalances occur when production is either too much or too little of a hormone.

 They lead to endocrine disorders where bodies do not function normally.

-If your cat is diagnosed with a hormonal condition such as a false pregnancy, it is vital to get her screened.
+If your cat has a hormonal condition, such as a false pregnancy, you must take her for screening.